Hopi

+Name

+The primary meaning of the word Hopi is "behaving one, one who is mannered, civilized, peaceable, polite, who adheres to the Hopi Way."
+Some sources contrast this to other warring tribes that subsist on plunder.
+Hopi is a concept deeply rooted in the culture's religion, spirituality, and its view of morality and ethics.
+To be Hopi is to strive toward this concept, which involves a state of total reverence for all things, peace with these things, and life in accordance with the instructions of Maasaw, the Creator or Caretaker of Earth.
+The Hopi observe their religious ceremonies for the benefit of the entire world.

+Early history

 Oraibi

-Old Oraibi is one of four original Hopi villages, and one of the oldest continuously inhabited villages within the territory of the United States.
-In the 1540s the village was recorded as having 1,500– 3,000 residents.
+Old Oraibi is one of four original Hopi villages.
+It was founded before A.D.
+1100 and is one of the oldest continuously inhabited villages within the territory of the United States.
+In the 1540s the village was recorded as having 1,500 to 3,000 residents.

 Early European contact, 1540–1680

-The first recorded European contact with the Hopi was by the Spanish in A.D 1540.
+The first recorded European contact with the Hopi was by the Spanish in 1540.
 Spanish General Francisco Vásquez de Coronado went to North America to explore the land.
 While at the Zuni villages, he learned of the Hopi tribe.
 Coronado dispatched Pedro de Tovar and other members of their party to find the Hopi villages.
 The Spanish wrote that the first Hopi village they visited was Awatovi.
 They noted that there were about 16,000 Hopi and Zuni people.
 A few years later, the Spanish explorer García López de Cárdenas investigated the Rio Grande and met the Hopi.
 They warmly entertained Cardenas and his men and directed him on his journey.

-In 1582–1583 the Hopi were visited by Antonio de Espejo’s expedition.
+In 1582–1583 the Hopi were visited by Antonio de Espejo's expedition.
 He noted that there were five Hopi villages and around 12,000 Hopi people.
 During that period the Spanish explored and colonized the southwestern region of the New World, but never sent many forces or settlers to the Hopi country.
 Their visits to the Hopi were random and spread out over many years.
 Many times the visits were from military explorations.

 The Spanish colonized near the Rio Grande and, because the Hopi did not live near rivers that gave access to the Rio Grande, the Spanish never left any troops on their land.
 The Spanish were accompanied by missionaries, Catholic friars.
 Beginning in 1629, with the arrival of 30 friars in Hopi country, the Franciscan Period started.
 The Franciscans had missionaries assigned and built a church at Awatovi.